Install and Configure Desktop Apps

 See the Yunohost Configuring Email Client page.

-FairEmail2- Etar + Davx5 calendar and contact sync (+ ICSx5 for read-only ICS calendars like Google)
+FairEmail3- Etar + Davx5 calendar and contact sync4

 - Nextcloud file browsing and photo sync